 Usually, the difficulty of questions asked during a Selenium interview depends upon the candidate’s level of experience.
 Therefore, interview questions asked from freshers and experienced Selenium testers vary.

-In the following sections, we talk about the fundamental selenium testing questions first, and then we discuss Selenium interview questions for freshers and experienced individuals separately.
+In the following sections, we talk about the fundamental selenium testing questions first.
+Later, we shall divide the set of Selenium interview questions into three levels, namely Beginner, Intermediate, and Advanced.

 Basic Automation Testing Questions